jjiantong/FastPGM/docs/source/getting_started.rst

 * Classification: to categorize based on features (variables in BNs), accomplished through the building blocks of structure learning, parameter learning and inference.
 * Other functionalities related to BNs: such as sample generation, dataset and network format convertor, etc.

-Please see Knowledge Base for the related basis and terminologies.
+Please see `knowledge base <file:///home/jjt/work/BN/FastBN/docs/build/html/basic_toc.html>`__ for the related basis and terminologies.

 Citing FastBN
 =============